Residents celebrate Christmas

 Our close proximity to amenities like shopping and restaurants allows our Activity Department to design a full schedule of events at the Mary Bryant Home and out in the surrounding community for the enjoyment of our residents.

-Residents of the Mary Bryant Home must be 22 years of age or older, be blind or visually impaired with at least 20/70 vision, be ambulatory, self-sufficient, and mentally competent.
+Residents of the Mary Bryant Home must be 22 years of age or older, be blind or visually impaired with at least 20/70 vision, be ambulatory and self-sufficient.
 Married couples over age 65 are welcome even if one spouse is sighted.
 Admission is open to all who meet these requirements regardless of race, creed, gender, or national origin.
-At the Mary Bryant Home, we firmly believe all of our residents should have as many choices and opportunities as possible so they may lead an active and independent life.
+Mary Bryant Home firmly believes all of our residents should have as many choices and opportunities as possible so they may lead an active and independent life.
 We have a variety of support services to make this a reality.

 As part of the independent living services offered at the Mary Bryant Home, we provide supportive living accommodations for individuals and couples.
 We have 36 studio apartments as well as three suites.
 All of these apartments are designed with comfort and safety in mind.

 Our Studio Apartments are beautiful clutter-free rooms which have an open floor plan with ample storage.
 The kitchenette has optimal counter space with a sink, refrigerator, and microwave.
 A built in entertainment center also serves as book shelves, a desk top workspace, and features a secure locking drawer to place valuables.
 Each bathroom offers a walk-in shower with a fold down bench seat as well as a hand held shower head.

 The Suite features a full size living room, perfect for entertaining family and friends.
 The kitchen features a breakfast bar, microwave, double bowl sink, and full size refrigerator.
 The joining single bedroom has a bathroom which offers comfort and privacy.
 Storage space abounds throughout the suite.